sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-offline-odata/fiori-ios-scpms-offline-odata.md

 ![Offline code](fiori-ios-scpms-offline-odata-12.png)

 Navigate back to `AppDelegate.swift` and go back to method `onboardingContextCreated(onboardingContext:onboarding:)`.
-If you look at the implementation, you see it calls another method `configureOData(urlSession:serviceRoot:onboarding:)` which does the actual initializing of the Offline OData provider, and creates the defining queries for the OData entities:
+If you look at the implementation, you see it calls another method `configureOData(urlSession:serviceRoot:onboarding:)` which does the actual initializing of the offline OData provider, and creates the defining queries for the OData entities:

 ![Offline code](fiori-ios-scpms-offline-odata-17.png)